Hritish42/docker.sock-environment-takeover/README.md

 /var/run/docker.sock could lead to full environment takeover.
 (Privilege Escalation)

-I've written a bash script to automate things written in this article.
+I've written a bash script to automate things written in the article below.

 ## Proof of Concept
 To run this, you have to already have RCE on a container.
 Even with RCE, most of the time you will not have access to a docker client and installing a docker client might not be possible.